3. HED formats¶

 The header line may optionally include an XSD namespace specification.
 If the schema contains any additional unrecognized attributes, SCHEMA_HEADER_INVALID error occurs.

 3.1.2.2.
-The prologue¶
+The prologue

 The prologue should contain a concise introduction to the schema and its purpose.
 Together with the epilogue section, the contents are used by tools to provide information about the schema to the users.

-The prologue may only contain the following: letters, digits, blank, comma, newline, +, -, :, ;, ., /, (, ), ?, *, %, $, @ or a SCHEMA_CHARACTER_INVALID error occurs.
+The prologue may only contain the following: letters, digits, blank, comma, newline, +, -, :, ;, ., /, (, ), ?, *, %, $, @.
+If other characters appear, a SCHEMA_CHARACTER_INVALID error occurs.

 3.1.2.3.
-The schema section¶
+The schema section

 The schema section contains the actual vocabulary contents of the schema.
 Each element in this section is a node element, which we will also call a tag term.
 The location of the node element within the section specifies its relationship to other tag terms in the schema.